 Responsible Ways to Consume Healthy Sweeteners

-Picking a healthy sugar source is only half the battle: It also matters when and how you consume it.
-Here are some of the smartest ways to incorporate sugar into your life that will not only benefit your taste buds but also your health and performance.
+Picking a healthy sugar source is only half the battle; it also matters when and how you consume it.
+Here are some ways to incorporate sugar into your life that will not only benefit your taste buds but also your health and performance.

 Sparingly And In Moderation

-The hardcore anti-sugar dogma that is sweeping the health community is extreme, and these forms of strict dieting can be problematic for some individuals.
-No-carb extremes can often result in yo-yo dieting, where deprivation can quickly slip into a sugar binge.
-Instead of an all-or-nothing approach, there are reasons to consider mindfully incorporating a moderate amount of healthy sweeteners into your life.
+The hardcore anti-sugar dogma that’s sweeping the health community is extreme, and these forms of strict dieting can be problematic for some people.
+No-carb extremes can often result in yo-yo dieting, where depriving oneself of sugar can quickly slip into a sugar binge.
+Instead of an all-or-nothing approach, there are reasons to incorporate moderate amounts of healthy sweeteners into your life.

-To find your ‘sweet’ spot (pun intended), consistently check in with your energy levels and cravings.
-Intense sugar cravings, energy spikes and crashes, weight gain, and acne generally means too much sugar is being consumed.
+To find your ‘sweet’ spot, consistently check in with your energy levels and cravings.
+Intense sugar cravings, energy spikes and crashes, weight gain, and acne can mean too much sugar is being consumed.
 If you’re concerned, you can test your own blood sugar with a blood glucose monitor, or work with a doctor to check metabolic markers such as fasting glucose and HbA1c.

 Replenishing Glycogen After Exercise

 Glycogen is a form of glucose that is stored in your liver and muscles.
-This reserve energy is depleted throughout the day simply by living and rapidly depleted when you exercise vigorously.
+This stored energy is depleted throughout the day simply by living, but it can get depleted even faster when you exercise vigorously.
 When glycogen stores are depleted, exercise becomes more difficult as fatigue sets in.

 Supporting Carb Refeeds and Diet Variation

 Although low-carb diets are all the rage, newer evidence suggests that long-term, strict low-carb diets tend to lose efficacy and can even be harmful.¹³